evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

     .perform(typeText("Jake"), closeSoftKeyboard());
 ```

-You will need to add these import statements to the top of the **MainActivityTests** file:
+You will also need to add these import statements to the top of the **MainActivityTests** file:

 ```Java
 import static android.support.test.espresso.Espresso.onView;